-- A. Anxiety is inevitable and healthy

-- B. Record your worries
+- A. Record your worries

-- C. Categories your worries
+- B. Categorise your worries

-- D. Problem Solving
+- C. Problem Solving

-- E. Worry Time
+- D. Worry Time

 1. Clearly Identify the problem - As I have been self-employed for less than a year I do not qualify for the Self-Employment Income Support Scheme, I am unable to work because of the virus, I do not have enough income.